 The Problem of Gum Disease

 Gum disease, for instance, remains a problem for adults.
 Some 14 percent of adults aged 45 to 54 have severe gum disease.

 Signs and symptoms from soft-tissue diseases like cold sores are common in adults.
 According to the U.S. Centers for Disease Control, about 19 percent of adults aged 25 to 44 are affected by such soft-tissue ailments.

 Every year more than 400,000 cancer patients undergoing chemotherapy are afflicted with oral problems like painful mouth ulcers, loss of taste and dry mouth as a result of malfunctioning salivary glands.

 The CDC reports that employed adults lose more than 164 million hours of work each year because or oral health problems.
-So the message is keep brushing, flossing and visiting your dentist regularly.
+So the message is to keep brushing, flossing, and visiting your dentist regularly.
 Don't sit back and relax.

 Hard-to-Reach Spots Can Lead to Cavities

 Regardless of how carefully you tend to your teeth, they should be cleaned professionally every six months.
 You simply can't reach every spot at home.
 It's on those hard-to-reach spots that plaque will accumulate and turn into cavity-causing compounds called tartar and calculus.

 Bacteria live in plaque and calculus and convert foods to acids that attack tooth structure.
 Either your dentist or hygienist will do the cleaning, which consists mainly of scraping off the accumulated hardened deposits of plaque.